How New York Might Have Looked

 And to just the extent that a person can turn from an angle, he will do it.
 You can see that at Times Square where Broadway cuts across Seventh Avenue.
 You can see it in Washington where the men that planned that city were wiser than the men that planned ours and where they cut frequent diagonal avenues with spacious circles at regular intervals.
 Just imagine what New York would be if the Times Square situation were repeated so frequently that a man could make his choice of taking an angle street or going around the block whenever he felt like it.”

 This entry was posted on Wednesday, August 5th, 2009 at 6:41 am and is filed under Cities, Roads, Traffic Engineering, Traffic History, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.